inflection-zone/wisdom-zone/platform-engineering/ODK-Central/odk-setup.md

   <img src="./Images/key-pair.png" width="600" height="250"/>
      &nbsp;<br>

 7. We need to install `Docker`, `Docker Compose` and `git` in our instance.
-You may install all of the after launching the instance but in this tutorial, we will give following `Userdata` script to install them while launching the instance.
+You may install all of them after launching the instance but in this tutorial, we will give following `Userdata` script to install them while launching the instance.
     ```
     #!/bin/bash
     apt-get update